 There are no sites using Electronic Case Reporting.
-The reason for this is that when CMS reduced the number of public health reportable that were needed, most providers already had the required number and did not adopt this new functionality.
+CPSI has found that while providers initially signed up to use this feature, when CMS and ONC reduced the number of public health reportables that were needed, most providers already had the required number and did not adopt this new functionality.